 Risks Of LASIK

 Any surgical procedure carries some risks, and patients should be aware that changes to the cornea made during LASIK cannot be reversed.
-Nonetheless, LASIK is considered safe for most eligible patients.
+Nonetheless, LASIK surgery is considered safe for most eligible patients.
 While rare, complications may occur after the procedure, including:

 - Undercorrection or overcorrection of vision